 Criminal penalties also may result from the misuse of alcoholic beverages.
-In New York, if someone gives or sells an alcoholic beverage to a person younger than 21 years old, he or she is committing a misdemeanor punishable by a fine, a jail term, or both.
+In New York, if someone gives or sells an alcoholic beverage to a person younger than 21 years old, they are committing a misdemeanor punishable by a fine, a jail term, or both.
 Any sale of any kind of alcoholic beverage without a license or permit is also a misdemeanor punishable by a fine, a jail term, or both.

-If someone is under the age of 21, he or she is prohibited from possessing an alcoholic beverage with the intent to consume it.
+If someone is under the age of 21, is they are prohibited from possessing an alcoholic beverage with the intent to consume it.
 Each violation is punishable by a fine of up to \$50 and/or completion of an alcohol awareness program and/or up to 30 hours of appropriate community service.
-The person can also be fined up to \$100 and/or be required to perform community service and/or be required to complete an alcohol awareness program if he or she is under 21 and presents falsified proof when purchasing or attempting to purchase alcoholic beverages.
-The person's driver license may be suspended for three months if he or she is under 21 and uses a driver license to try to purchase alcohol illegally.
+The person can also be fined up to \$100 and/or be required to perform community service and/or be required to complete an alcohol awareness program if they are under 21 and presents falsified proof when purchasing or attempting to purchase alcoholic beverages.
+The person's driver license may be suspended for three months if they are under 21 and uses a driver license to try to purchase alcohol illegally.
 Fines and license suspension periods may increase with subsequent violations.